We've independently reviewed this article to make sure it's as accurate as we can make it.

 #4 A Loose Drive Belt

-You see, your washer drive belt allows the drum to turn during a wash cycle.
-So, if it’s loose or broken, your Whirlpool washer won’t be able to spin.
+You see, the drive belt allows the drum to turn during a wash cycle.
+So, if it’s loose or broken, your Whirlpool washer won’t spin.

 - Unplug your washer from the wall outlet and turn off the water supply.
 You’ll need to disconnect the water supply lines.